 Geena joined FNAI in 2020 and is primarily responsible for data management and research of at-risk butterflies in North Florida.
 She also assists with other FNAI projects such as endangered species surveys, species status ranking, and vegetation monitoring for reference natural community sites.
 Prior to FNAI, Geena worked at the Florida Museum of Natural History on several pollinator ecology projects, as well as a private consulting firm that focused on mitigation banking.
 Her experience involves project coordination, environmental resource permitting, and conservation planning in both the public and private sectors.
 Geena has a B.S. in Archaeology from Kent State University, and a M.S. in Interdisciplinary Ecology and Wildlife Conservation from the University of Florida.

-Dan is responsible for providing primary fiscal, administrative, and scientific oversight of FNAI.
-He develops projects for, and coordinates the varied activities of the program related to land management and conservation in Florida and the region.
-He has broad expertise in rare species inventory as well as ecological evaluation of natural areas throughout Florida, combining field data collection and GIS technical skills to guide conservation and management of our natural heritage.
-Dan started work with the Florida Natural Areas Inventory in 1993 as a field biologist.
+After 29+ years at FNAI, Dan stepped down from the Director position in January of 2022 to work a part-time schedule assisting with field projects and administrative work where needed.
+He has broad expertise in rare species inventory as well as ecological evaluation of natural areas throughout Florida.
+Dan started work with FNAI in 1993 as a field biologist conducting rare species inventories and natural community mapping.
 He was promoted to Senior Zoologist in 1995, the Chief Scientist in 2001, and Director in 2016.
 Dan has a Master of Science degree in Wildlife Science from Auburn University where he studied waterfowl behavioral ecology and habitat analysis.